HologramX/Resource/open-proposal-crops-insurance-pebble.md

 ## Relevant Experience

 **Firefox_IT**
-I am Crypto Enthusiast, a farmer and I’ve been a client of this type of insurance for 20 years.
-I know the parameters and algorithms on which they are based for the calculations.
-IOT Maker
+I am dental surgeon, Owner of Family Farm and also a Crypto Enthusiast.
+I’ve been a client of this type of insurance for 20 years.
+I know the parameters and algorithms on which they are based for the calculations, IOT Maker.

 **TheHologramX**
-Computer Science Teacher at High School, Programmer, IT_Admin, NET_Admin, Security_Admin, Crypto Enthusiast, IOT Maker, Solidity developer
+Computer Science Teacher at High School, Programmer Various Languages, IT_Admin, NET_Admin, Security_Admin, Crypto Enthusiast, IOT Maker and Programmer, Solidity developer

 ## Team code repositories